Last Updated: June 2025 | Reviewed by Abbie Jacobs

 - Women’s Reproductive Healthcare

-Clinical work is designed to compliment classroom learning by providing RNs with hands-on experience.
+Clinical work is designed to complement classroom learning by providing registered nurses (RN) with hands-on experience.
 Working under the guidance of a physician or APRN at a nearby hospital or birth center, students typically accumulate between 700-1,000 hours of work experience in the clinical setting.
-Students that pursue a master’s in nurse-midwifery online will work closely with a program director from their school to be placed in local facilities for the clinical component of their program.
+Students who pursue a master’s in nurse midwifery online will work closely with a program director from their school to be placed in local facilities for the clinical component of their program.

 In Montana, clinical sequences take place in the following facilities: